yongenportkey/LedgerHQ-app-aelf/doc/api.md

 # Aelf application : Common Technical Specifications
 ## About

-This application describes the APDU messages interface to communicate with the Solana application.
+This application describes the APDU messages interface to communicate with the Aelf application.

 The application covers the following functionalities :